RoelofRuis/lilypond-free-pub/README.md

 **What's where?**
 - `music` contains folders with the individual compositions.
+- `published` contains published PDF files of the sheet music.
 - `snippets` contains files from which to quickly cut and past.
 - `templates` contains templates that can be imported.